NZ woman jailed in the UK after working as fake doctor for 22 years

 A New Zealand woman has been jailed in the UK after she was found to have provided fake qualifications to work as a doctor for more than two decades.

-Zholia Alemi was last month jailed for five years after eventually being found out when she was convicted of trying to fake the will of an elderly woman, the Daily Mail Australia reported.
+Zholia Alemi was last month jailed for five years after eventually being found out when she was convicted of trying to fake the will of an elderly female patient.

 Had she been successful, she would have stolen up to £1.3 million (NZ$2.4m) of the woman's fortune.